 (3) Failure to pay a single substantial debt, or a number of outstanding debts (including disallowed costs and overpayments, but not including sums owed the Federal Government under the Internal Revenue Code) owed to any Federal agency or instrumentality, provided the debt is uncontested by the debtor or, if contested, provided that the debtor's legal and administrative remedies have been exhausted;

-(4) Violation of a material provision of a voluntary exclusion agreement entered into under § 180.640 or of any settlement of a debarment or suspension action; or
+(4) Violation of a material provision of a voluntary exclusion agreement entered into under § 180.640 or of any other agreement that resolves a debarment or suspension action; or

 (5) Violation of the provisions of the Drug-Free Workplace Act of 1988 (41 U.S.C.
 701); or

-(d) Any other cause of so serious or compelling a nature that it affects your present responsibility.
+(d) Any other cause that is so serious or compelling in nature that it affects your present responsibility.

 § 180.805 What notice does the debarring official give me if I am proposed for debarment?

-After consideration of the causes in § 180.800, if the debarring official proposes to debar you, the official sends you a Notice of Proposed Debarment, pursuant to § 180.615, advising you—
+After consideration of the causes in § 180.800, if the debarring official proposes to debar you, the official sends you a Notice of Proposed Debarment, pursuant to § 180.615, advising you:

 (a) That the debarring official is considering debarring you;

-(b) Of the reasons for proposing to debar you in terms sufficient to put you on notice of the conduct or transactions upon which the proposed debarment is based;
+(b) The reasons for proposing to debar you in terms sufficient to put you on notice of the conduct or transactions upon which the proposed debarment is based;

-(c) Of the cause(s) under § 180.800 upon which the debarring official relied for proposing your debarment;
+(c) The cause(s) under § 180.800 upon which the debarring official relied for proposing your debarment;

-(d) Of the applicable provisions of this subpart, subpart F of this part, and any other agency procedures governing debarment; and
+(d) The applicable provisions of this subpart, subpart F of this part, and any other Federal agency procedures governing debarment; and

-(e) Of the governmentwide effect of a debarment from procurement and nonprocurement programs and activities.
+(e) The government-wide effect of a debarment from procurement and nonprocurement programs and activities.

 § 180.810 When does a debarment take effect?

-Unlike suspension, a debarment is not effective until the debarring official issues a decision.
+Unlike a suspension, a debarment is not effective until the debarring official issues a decision.
 The debarring official does not issue a decision until the respondent has had an opportunity to contest the proposed debarment.

 § 180.815 How may I contest a proposed debarment?

-If you as a respondent wish to contest a proposed debarment, you or your representative must provide the debarring official with information in opposition to the proposed debarment.
-You may do this orally or in writing, but any information provided orally that you consider important must also be submitted in writing for the official record.
+As a respondent, if you wish to contest a proposed debarment, you or your representative must provide the debarring official with information in opposition to the proposed debarment.
+You may do this orally or in writing.
+While oral statements may be a part of the official record, any information provided orally that you consider important must also be submitted in writing for the official record.

 § 180.820 How much time do I have to contest a proposed debarment?

-(a) As a respondent you or your representative must either send, or make arrangements to appear and present, the information and argument to the debarring official within 30 days after you receive the Notice of Proposed Debarment.
+(a) As a respondent, you or your representative must either send or make arrangements to appear and present the information and argument to the debarring official within 30 days after you receive the Notice of Proposed Debarment.

-(b) The Federal agency taking the action considers the Notice of Proposed Debarment to be received by you—
+(b) The Federal agency taking the action considers the Notice of Proposed Debarment to be received by you:

-(1) When delivered, if the agency mails the notice to the last known street address, or five days after the agency sends it if the letter is undeliverable;
+(1) When delivered, if the Federal agency mails the notice to the last known street address, or five days after the agency sends it if the letter is undeliverable;

-(2) When sent, if the agency sends the notice by facsimile or five days after the agency sends it if the facsimile is undeliverable; or
+(2) When sent, if the Federal agency sends the notice by facsimile or five days after the agency sends it if the facsimile is undeliverable; or

-(3) When delivered, if the agency sends the notice by e-mail or five days after the agency sends it if the e-mail is undeliverable.
+(3) When delivered, if the Federal agency sends the notice by e-mail or five days after the agency sends it if the e-mail is undeliverable.

 § 180.825 What information must I provide to the debarring official if I contest the proposed debarment?

-(a) In addition to any information and argument in opposition, as a respondent your submission to the debarring official must identify—
+(a) In addition to any information and argument in opposition, as a respondent, your submission to the debarring official must identify: